arec1b0/KubeSentiment/docs/architecture/decisions/010-refactor-model-hierarchy.md

 -   **Coupling**: Changes to `BaseModelMetrics` affect all subclasses.
 -   **Indirection**: Developers must check the base class to understand the full behavior of a model implementation.
+-   **Base Class Bloat**: Risk of the base class accumulating unrelated logic over time if strict separation of concerns is not maintained.
+-   **LSP Violations**: Potential for Liskov Substitution Principle violations if future models deviate significantly from the shared logic assumptions.

 ### Neutral